 Why (vector graphics)?

 Now things get a little technical.
 Unlike a JPG image (or any other raster image) which places dots in a Cartesian coordinate system, vector graphics are a mathematical representation of an image made up of paths and formed through geometric primitives.
 In short, they scale!.
 You can resize vector art to something much larger (or much smaller) than how it was originally designed and the final result will not suffer from pixelation.
-Forgive the pun, but as a designer, this is huge!
+Forgive the pun, but for a graphic designer, this is huge!

 Scalability makes vector images ideally suited not just for sharp web-based graphics but also for print material like business cards and flyers.
 The same graphic that looks great on your website can be scaled down to a business card — or up to billboard — and still retain a crisp appearance.

 Graphic design services don’t begin and end with Photoshop.
 Photography plays a huge roll!
 As for photography and how it relates to website development, photography tends to be small-format and object-oriented — meaning that pictures required for websites are small in dimension and typically focused on objects, not people.
 This makes most website photography straightforward.
 With that said, I shoot with professional Canon equipment and lenses.
 When shooting inside, I use an array of pro lighting gear for the best possible results.
 If you are looking for a professional portrait, I recommend Elena at Pahrump Photography.

 A logo is important.
 It is usually the primary anchor point of a website and often acts as a unique identifier of the company itself.
 You might be surprised to learn that many companies either do not have a logo or have a .JPG image they’ve “been using for years because the person who originally created it is no longer around”.